-Unless stated otherwise, industry and market data and forecast used throughout the Red Herring Prospectus was obtained from internal Company reports, data, websites, Industry publications report as well as Government Publications.
+Unless stated otherwise, industry and market data and forecast used throughout the Prospectus was obtained from internal Company reports, data, websites, Industry publications report as well as Government Publications.
 Industry publication data and website data generally state that the information contained therein has been obtained from sources believed to be reliable, but that their accuracy and completeness and underlying assumptions are not guaranteed and their reliability cannot be assured.
+Although, we believe industry and market data used in the Prospectus is reliable, it has not been independently verified by us or

-Although, we believe industry and market data used in the Red Herring Prospectus is reliable, it has not been independently verified by us or the LM or any of their affiliates or advisors.
+Although, we believe industry and market data used in the Prospectus is reliable, it has not been independently verified by us or the LM or any of their affiliates or advisors.
 Similarly, internal Company reports and data, while believed by us to be reliable, have not been verified by any independent source.
 There are no standard data gathering methodologies in the industry in which we conduct our business and methodologies and assumptions may vary widely among different market and industry sources.

-In accordance with the SEBI (ICDR) Regulations, the section titled "Basis for Offer Price" on page 91 of the Red Herring Prospectus includes information relating to our peer group companies.
+In accordance with the SEBI (ICDR) Regulations, the section titled "Basis for Offer Price" on page 91 of the Prospectus includes information relating to our peer group companies.
 Such information has been derived from publicly available sources, and neither we, nor the LM, have independently verified such information.